nomaan-2k/HELLOWORLD/README.md

 # HELLOWORLD
 - First Repository

   Heyya,

   Trying to learn to use Github
   So let's commit.
-* and jump into opensource
+* and jump into Opensource